Seeding

 There are three seeding methods: drill seeding, broadcasting and hydroseeding.
 Each has advantages and disadvantages.

-Drill seeding
+Drill Seeding

 Seeding with a native grass drill is the preferred method on level rights-of-way.
 Drilling is a one-step process and is quicker and cheaper than hydroseeding.
 Drills do a better job establishing native grasses and produce faster results overall.